AWS Certified Developer Associate DVA-C02 Practice Question

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is client-side encryption and how does it work?
+What is client-side encryption, and how does it differ from server-side encryption?

 Open an interactive chat with Bash